 Metiria Turei’s confession last week — that she lied when she was on the DPB in the 1990s so her benefit wouldn't be cut — prompted many people to share their own stories on Twitter, under the hashtag #IamMetiria.
 We asked one of them to tell her story here.
-She asked to remain anonymous for her mother’s sake.
+She requested anonymity to protect her mother's privacy.

 Our dad was an alcoholic, a child abuser, a problem gambler and mentally unwell.
 He could never hold down a job.
 He was prejudiced and rude to random people as well as ones he knew.
 He had no friends.
 As dads go, we joke about how we got a real shit one.

 Mum was like a lot of Pacific Islanders who’d come to New Zealand looking for a better life.
 She worked nightshifts cleaning offices and would arrive home in time to send us all to school.
 During the day she’d look after my baby brother and make sure he went to playcentre and kindy.
 She’d get tea ready, do the housework and do voluntary work for the church.
 She sewed most of our clothes.
 Once she even made our raincoats.
 Looking back now I realise she hardly slept.

 Dad was rarely around, and when he was, I’d lock the bedroom door.
 Our doors had the handles taken out but I could open them with forks and butter knives.
 Drunks can’t work these intricate contraptions very well.

 Once, the police knocked on the door late at night and I answered it.
 There he was, pants around his ankles.
 Drunk.
 Post-vomit.

 “Hello, little girl.
 This man says he lives here.”

 I lied and shook my head and said I didn’t know who the man was.
 I remember laughing to myself as I heard him screaming as they put him back into the police car.
 I never told anyone about that.